dovschwartzwustl/betterboxd/tasks.md

 ## To Do
 - Implement lists
+- CSS for:
+    - Movie details
+    - profile
+    - log in
+    - register
+- Put movies on left and lists on right of user profile (or top or bottom but show them both in their own encapsulated sections)
 - Make it so that scrolling down loads more results on home page
+- Pressing enter is the same as pressing search
 - When a user logs in or registers, it takes them to their account page
 - Log in to rate should return to specific page after log in
 - Implement token expiring